Kilonova-Catcher/KNC-Manual/doc/image-theory.md

 ### Summary

+Here is a table to put this into perspective:

 | Feature              | Phone Camera                       | Telescope Camera                     |
 |----------------------|-------------------------------------|---------------------------------------|
 | Exposure Time        | < 1 second                         | 30 sec to several minutes             |